Resource access management in Azure

 What is an Azure resource group?

 Each resource in Azure must belong to a resource group.
-A resource group is simply a logical construct that groups multiple resources together so they can be managed as a single entity.
+A resource group is simply a logical construct that groups multiple resources together so they can be managed as a single entity based on lifecycle and security.
 For example, resources that share a similar lifecycle, such as the resources for an n-tier application may be created or deleted as a group.
+Put another way: everything that is born together, gets managed together, and deprecates together, goes together in a resource group.

 Figure 2 - A resource group contains a resource.